This appetizer recipe combines classic smoked salmon canapés with smoked salmon-wrapped asparagus bundles.

 Smoked salmon can spoil very quickly!

-Also, cold-smoked salmon and other cured fish products may not be safe for pregnant women to consume.
+Also, cured fish products may not be safe for pregnant women to consume.
 Please check with your medical team to get more information.

 🙋🏽 Frequently Asked Questions